Skip to content

 View on GitHub Experiment in the IDE

-Protein folding is the descriptions of a three-dimensional structure of amino-acids chain, arranged in space to become the biologically functional protein.
-Understanding the structure of protein is highly valuable for various application within medicine.
-While so, discovering the structure of proteins is an highly intricate problem, as each protein is constructed of a chain of hundreds to thousands amino acids, and the number of configurations is roughly evaluated to be \(3^{2(N-1)}\) with N the number of amino acid [1].
+Protein folding is the description of a three-dimensional structure of an amino acid chain, arranged in space to become a biologically functional protein.
+Understanding the structure of protein is extremely valuable for various applications in medicine.
+Discovering the structure of proteins is a highly intricate problem, as each protein is constructed of a chain of hundreds or thousands of amino acids, and the number of configurations is roughly evaluated to be \(3^{2(N-1)}\) with N being the number of amino acids [1].
 The exponential growth of conformations with the chain length N makes the problem very complex for classical computers.
-For a quantum computer, we algorithm which grows linearly with the number of amino acids N were conceived, as the one simulated hereby.
+For a quantum computer, the algorithm grows linearly with the number of amino acids N that are conceived, as the one simulated below.

-In this demo, we present a method of achieving a folding geometry for a given amino acid sequence.
-Following paper [2], we create a Pyomo optimization model, and send it to Classiq's Quantum approximated optimization algorithm (QAOA) which finds the configuration with the minimal energy.
+This tutorial presents a method of achieving a folding geometry for a given amino acid sequence.
+Following paper [2], we create a Pyomo optimization model, and send it to Classiq's Quantum Approximated Optimization Algorithm (QAOA), which finds the configuration with minimal energy.
 The results are later visualized and compared to a classical solution.

-The model is using several Classiq's libraries in addition to basic python tools.
+The model uses Classiq libraries in addition to basic Python tools:

 import numpy as np